Santander buys 'failing' Spanish bank for €1

 Spanish banking giant Santander has paid €1 to acquire Banco Popular after the struggling lender was deemed to be near collapse.

-Banco Popular, which was saddled with billions in bad real estate loans, was auctioned by European regulators on Wednesday after they determined the bank was "failing or likely to fail."
+Banco Popular, which was saddled with billions in bad real estate loans, was auctioned by European regulators after they determined the bank was "failing or likely to fail."

 In addition to the symbolic €1 purchase price, Santander (SAN) said it will raise €7 billion ($7.9 billion) from investors to finance the deal and inject fresh cash into its rival.